 While you can never control (or know) what your users see, you can follow these simple rules:

 Do: Use Color with Another Cue to Show Emphasis or Differences

 Color should never be the sole means of conveying information.
 If you colour code your document (e.g., “things highlighted in blue are my responses to your questions,”) a certain segment of your readers will have difficulty finding the new information.
 Screen readers don’t offer a way to search by colour, and people in or with a wide variety of conditions and in certain environments won’t be able to see the difference either.

 - Have age-related vision issues such as macular degeneration

-- Use monitors with incorrect or imperfect color rendering
+- Use monitors with incorrect or imperfect colour rendering

 - Are trying to read your materials on their phone while standing in broad daylight

-Use color plus another element to emphasize a point or visually distinguish information differences:
+Use colour plus another element to emphasise a point or visually distinguish information differences:

 - Patterns or shapes

 Don't use color alone to emphasize a point or show information differences.

 Don't use color plus underline to show emphasis (it looks like a hyperlink).